tachyon-ops/cryptocurrency-price-prediction/README.md

 # Cryptocurrency-Price-Prediction

-Predicting Cryptocurrency Price using LSTM neural network
+Unofficial code for paper "Predictive Analysis of Cryptocurrency Price Using Deep Learning"

 ## IMPORTANT